fpasquinisantos/data202/introduction.md

 +++ {"slideshow": {"slide_type": "slide"}  }
 # Tools We are Using

+## Why programming?

+- Why not just Excel?
+  - Indeed, it can be useful for simple tasks.

+- However, Python/R are...
+	- more reproducible
+	- more scalable
+	- easier to automate
+	- more analytics libraries
+	- more visualization libraries
+	- more integration with other tools
+	- large community and ecosystem
+	- open-source and free to use
+	- although: harder to learn and use

++++ {"slideshow": {"slide_type": "slide"}  }
 ## Python or R?

 | **Criteria**              | **Python**                                                        | **R**                                                           |